-The RRCLC is governed by a Steering Committee consisting of three prior RRCLC participants and one representative each appointed by RPS, RRPD-TAC, and RTTC.
-The first three individuals will be recruited in January of each year and appointed by the Steering Committee for the following academic year (July 1 to June 30) continue to actively participate in RRCLC learning community meetings for another academic year; the latter three are appointed January 1 of each year by their respective organizations and participate only as observers or as requested content experts from time-to-time.
-This steering committee meets monthly in the week prior to the RRCLC learning community meeting and is tasked with (1) directing annual recruitment and implementation, (2) reviewing feedback from current RRCLC participants, (3) planning and coordinating monthly and other learning community meetings, (4) conducting periodic formative and annual summative evaluations, (5) reporting periodically and no less than annually to the sponsoring organizations (including an accounting for any contributed funds), and (6) strategically revising learning community guidelines and procedures as needed.
+The RR-CLC is governed by a Steering Committee consisting of three prior RR-CLC participants and one representative each appointed by RPS, RRPD-TAC, and RTTC.
+The first three individuals are recruited in January of each year and appointed by the Steering Committee for the following academic year (July 1 to June 30) and continue to actively participate in RR-CLC learning community meetings for another academic year; the latter three are appointed January 1 of each year by their respective organizations and participate only as observers or as requested content experts from time-to-time.
+This steering committee meets monthly in the week prior to the RR-CLC learning community meeting and is tasked with (1) directing annual recruitment and implementation, (2) reviewing feedback from current RR-CLC participants, (3) planning and coordinating monthly and other learning community meetings, (4) conducting periodic formative and annual summative evaluations, (5) reporting periodically and no less than annually to the sponsoring organizations (including an accounting for any contributed funds), and (6) strategically revising learning community guidelines and procedures as needed.

-A new Steering Committee will be re-configured yearly, first in January with appointment by the sponsoring organizations.
+A new Steering Committee is re-configured yearly, first in January with appointment by the sponsoring organizations.
 The other three are recruited from the CLC and appointed in April by the prior year's Steering Committee for a July 1 start in the following academic year.
 In this way continuity is assured from year to year.